SkylineCommunications/dataminer-docs-connectors/connector/doc/Megatec_NetAgent9.md

 The element mainly displays SNMP parameters as defined in the device MIB.

 The *Alarms* page contains an Alarms table that displays SNMP traps forwarded by the connected device.
-You can delete alarms via the right-click menu of the table, or set a fixed lifetime for the alarms to be automatically cleared by the driver in the *Alarm Settings* page.
+You can delete alarms via the right-click menu of the table.
+On the *Alarm Settings* page, you can also configure a fixed lifetime for the alarms, after which they are automatically cleared by the connector.